 Air quality is a reference to how much pollution is in the air we breathe.
-Good air quality indicates cleaner, clearer, and less polluted air, which is good for everyone’s health and the health of our environment.
+Good air quality indicates cleaner, clearer and less polluted air, which is good for our health and the health of our environment.
 Poor air quality indicates pollution levels that may be harmful to the health of the population or the environment around us.

 Understanding and reducing the sources of air pollutants can help us to improve the quality of the air we breathe.

 Indoor air quality

 The best way to improve indoor air quality is to reduce or eliminate sources of pollutants and provide adequate ventilation.
 See HealthLink BC's indoor air quality resource for more information.

 WorkSafeBC is responsible for the safety of all employees within the Province of B.C.

 Outdoor air quality is affected by the types and amount of pollutants released into the air as well as weather conditions such as wind, precipitation, temperature and topography.

 - Use common sense if you are exercising outdoors.
 If your breathing becomes difficult or uncomfortable, stop or reduce activity.

 - Pay attention to local air quality reports.
 Air quality may be poor even though smoke may not be visible.

 - Stay cool and drink plenty of fluids.